Appearance

 Monitor your dashboard

-- The dashboard shows overall availability
+- The dashboard shows overall availability for all monitor types

-- Active issues appear with their severity
+- Active issues appear with their severity and escalation status

 Next Steps